 (Art.
 230 (2) of Directive 2009/138/EC)

-Method 1: determination of the currency for the purpose of the currency risk calculation
+Method 1: determination of the local currency for the purpose of the currency risk calculation

-Where the consolidated group Solvency Capital Requirement is calculated, wholly or in part, on the basis of the standard formula, the local currency referred to in the currency risk calculation under the standard formula shall be understood to be the currency used for the preparation of the consolidated accounts.
+Where the consolidated group Solvency Capital Requirement is calculated, wholly or in part, on the basis of the standard formula, the local currency referred to in the first paragraph of Article CR1 shall be understood to be the currency used for the preparation of the consolidated accounts.

-Article 326
+Article 200bis USP5bis